BuoyantIO/bel-examples/gitops/argocd/README.md

     Replace `<buoyant_license_value>` with your actual Buoyant license value when creating the secret.

-    **Note:** You will need to create a sealed secret in all namespaces where you plan to install Buoyant Enterprise Linkerd components.
+    **Note:** You will need to create a sealed secret for all namespaces where you plan to install Buoyant Enterprise Linkerd components, including linkerd and linkerd-buoyant namespaces.

 ## Usage